-Big Carp Rig Video: Double bottom bait hair rig simply tied with a knotless knot with a modified inline lead system for better hooking efficiency
+Big Carp Rig: Double bottom bait hair rig simply tied with a knotless knot with a modified inline lead system for better hooking efficiency

-In this video, I’ll show you how to tie a really simple yet highly effective bottom bait big carp rig with a very simple set up.
+In the video below, I show you how to tie a really simple yet highly effective bottom bait big carp rig with a very simple set up.
 I’ve been fishing with this rig for over 5 years and it has caught me and our Beausoleil anglers the biggest carp in the lake.
 It’s good for catching catfish as well and it is one of the most simple bottom bait.

 There are many carp rigs out there, so what makes this one different?

 ► For me, the main benefit of this rig is its versatility.

 ► This rig will fish over different bottom types: You can fish with it in silt, on hard patches and light leaf debris.

 ► It’s also very difficult for big carp to deal with and eject.

 ► It’s also incredibly good for getting bite indication on very slack lines.